-As to matters other than the election of directors that may be brought before the Annual Meeting, Maine law provides that any corporate action be taken at a shareholders' meeting at which a quorum is present shall be authorized by a majority of the votes cast by the holders of shares entitled to vote on the subject matter, except to the extent that a greater vote is required by law or by the Company's articles or bylaws.
+As to matters other than the election of directors and amendment to the Company's Articles of Incorporation that may be brought before the Annual Meeting, Maine law provides that any corporate action be taken at a shareholders' meeting at which a quorum is present shall be authorized by a majority of the votes cast by the holders of shares entitled to vote on the subject matter, except to the extent that a greater vote is required by law or by the Company's articles or bylaws.
 The bylaws of the Company provide that the holders of a majority in interest of the shares having voting rights represented at a meeting of shareholders shall decide any question brought before such meeting, provided a quorum is present.
-As to any matter other than the election of directors, abstention and broker non-votes will be treated as not voting for such matter and will have the same effect as a vote against the matter brought before the shareholders at the Annual Meeting.
+As to any matter other than the election of directors or amendment to the Company's Articles of Incorporation, abstentions and broker non-votes will be treated as not voting for such matter and will have the same effect as a vote against the matter brought before the shareholders at the Annual Meeting.